-Name Range Default Description I2> LN mode OnBlockedTestTest/ BlockedOff On Set mode of CUB block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-I2> force status to NormalStartTripBlocked Normal Force the status of the function.
+Name Range Default Description I2> force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Measurement side Side 1Side 2 Side 1 Defines which current measurement module is used by the function.
 Visible if the unit has more than one current measurement module.
 Measured magnitude • I2pu • I2/I1 I2pu Defines whether the ratio between the positive and the negative sequence currents are supervised or whether only the negative sequence is used in detecting unbalance.

 The setting parameters $I2{set}$ and $I2/I1{set}$ control the the pick-up of the I2> function.
 They define the maximum allowed measured negative sequence current or the negative/positive sequence current ratio before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m).
-The reset ratio of 97 % is built into the function and is always relative to the I{xset} value.
+The function constantly calculates the ratio between the $I{set}$ and the measured magnitude ( $I_m$ ).
+The reset ratio of 97 % is built into the function and is always relative to the $I{xset}$ value.
 The reset ratio is the same for both modes.

-Setting group selection controls the operating characteristics of the function, i.e. the user or userdefined logic can change function parameters while the function is running.
+Setting group selection controls the operating characteristics of the function, i.e. the user or user-defined logic can change function parameters while the function is running.

-Name Range Step Default Description I2set 0.0140.00×In 0.01×I n 0.2×In Pick-up setting for I2 mode 12/I1set 1200% 0.01% 20% Pick-up setting for I2/I1 mode
+Name Range Step Default Description I2set 0.0140.00×I n 0.01×I n 0.2×I n Pick-up setting for I2 mode 12/I1set 1200% 0.01% 20% Pick-up setting for I2/I1 mode